DJrizzley/literature/novels/moby_dick.md

 he has always been jolly!”

-CHAPTER 115.
-The Pequod Meets The Bachelor.
+# CHAPTER 115.
+The Pequod Meets The Bachelor

 And jolly enough were the sights and the sounds that came bearing down before the wind, some few weeks after Ahab’s harpoon had been welded.